moon7-io/moon7-async/README.md

 - `sleep(ms, value?)` - Pauses execution for the specified milliseconds with optional return value
 - `timeout(ms)` - Creates a promise that rejects with a TimeoutError after the specified milliseconds
 - `delay(ms, fn, ...args)` - Delays a function call
-- `defer(fn, ...args)` - Defers a function until the call stack clears
+- `nextTick(fn, ...args)` - Executes a function after the current call stack clears

 ### Promise Utilities

-- `future()` - Creates a promise that can be resolved or rejected externally
+- `deferred()` - Creates a promise that can be resolved or rejected externally
 - `withTimeout(asyncFn, timeoutInMs)` - Adds a timeout to an async function
 - `withRetry(fn, tries, wait)` - Adds retry capability
 - `expBackoff(minRetryWaitTime)` - Creates an exponential backoff strategy